OpenOCL/openocl.github.io/legal.md

 title: Legal Notice
 ---

+openocl.org is a project of
+Jonas Koenemann
+Merzhauser Str.
+2
+79100 Freiburg
+Germany

 Please see license information in the LICENSE file in the github project.

 Open Optimal Control Library